 Size is all about personal preference.
 Most people in highly populated urban areas like NYC or San Francisco don’t have the space for a California King.
 Queen-sized beds are the most popular choice, but twins work for children and single adults with limited space.

 As a rule, you’ll want to purchase a duvet at least 12 inches longer and 16 inches wider than your bed.
 If you have an extra-deep mattress, are using a fluffy mattress pad or have a partner that’s always stealing the sheets, you may want to size up even more.
 Sizing up with your insert and using a smaller duvet cover gives your bed a fluffier look, but if you like a flatter, smoother-looking bed, opt for a cover and insert that are the same size.

 Which Duvet and Duvet Cover Should I Buy?

 Only you can determine which type of duvet and duvet cover best suits your bedroom.
 Parachute’s options are versatile enough to work with any kind of lifestyle and aesthetic, whether your home is modern, eclectic or boho chic.
+Get more details on how to best style your bedding.
 If you can’t choose, a duvet cover is about as non-committal as bedding gets.
 Get a couple and change them up with your mood or the weather.
 You can read more about Parachute’s fabric options or browse our duvet covers and duvet inserts to find one that’s right for you.